 The main advantage of dog carrier slings is that they may look more stylish.
-They also are more comfortable in some cases, while not as comfortable in other ways.
+They also are more comfortable in some cases while not as comfortable in other ways.

-The bottom line on our comparison of dog carrier slings versus dog backpack carriers is that you must put your pet's comfort first.
+The bottom line in our comparison of dog carrier slings versus dog backpack carriers is that you must put your pet's comfort first.

-Remember to take into account your dog’s physical health condition as well.
-Either dog backpack or dog sling that's supportive around the dog's midsection is most suitable for dogs that have physical mobility problems or joint pain but is still not recommended.
+Either a dog backpack or dog sling that's supportive around the dog's midsection is most suitable for dogs with physical mobility problems or joint pain but is still not recommended.